This article has been revised and updated, 12 June 2023

 We all desire success, but why is success so often elusive?

-No matter how hard you work, no matter how hard you try, it can seem that the grass is always greener on the other side of the fence.
+No matter how hard you try, no matter how hard you work, it can seem that the grass is always greener on the other side of the fence.

 Despite all the effort you’ve put in over the years, it can seem as though others have success come their way easier.
 It can be frustrating that success is always just out of your reach.